 - 3.00pm (end of school day)

-Will there be a Forest School area on site?
+Is there a Forest School area on site?

-Yes, we have three acres of landscaped grounds which will include two exciting Forest School areas.
+Yes, we have three acres of landscaped grounds which includes two exciting Forest School areas.

 Will my child meet other children from Rivers?